-HYDREXTM XV is recommended for use in equipment manufactured by Eaton (Vickers), Cincinnati Machine, Denison, Racine, Sauer-Danfoss and others temperature, the viscosity - less than one minute - should not exceed 1600 cSt (7500 SUS.)
+HYDREXTM XV is recommended for use in equipment manufactured by Eaton (Vickers), Cincinnati Machine, Denison, Racine, Sauer-Danfoss and others

-Minimum Requirements for Replacement Oil
+Minimum Requirements for ReplacementOil

-In this hydraulic, the optimum viscosity range is 16-36 cSt (75 - 168 SUS), at normal operation temperatures.
+In this hydraulic, the optimum viscosity range is 16-36 cSt (75 -168 SUS), at normal operation temperatures.
 Viscosity should never fall below 10 cSt (47 SUS.)
-At the lowest expected start-up
+At the lowest expected start-up temperature, the viscosity - less than one minute - should not exceed 1600 cSt (7500 SUS.)